hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 Description
 ###########

+Before we take a closer look at these three properties, let's go through how to build a Merkle tree.

 Suppose we have a number of blocks containing data.
 And that these blocks make up the leaves of our tree.

-We group these data blocks into pairs, and then for each pair, build a data structure that has two hash pointers, one to each block.

-These data structures make up the next level of the tree.
+The first step is to group these data blocks into pairs.

+Then for each pair of blocks, we build a data structure that has two hash pointers, one to each block.
+In other words, the hash of each block is stored in a parent node -- these parent nodes make up the next level of the tree.

-We then group these hash pointers into groups of two, and for each pair, create a new data structure that contains the hash of each.
+Next, the parent nodes are grouped in pairs.
+And their hashes are in turn stored one level up the tree.

 We continue doing this until we reach a single block, the root of the tree.

-Don't worry if you're having trouble visualizing this.
-It's much easier to see with an image.
+If you're having trouble visualizing this, don't worry.
+An image should help.

 [insert image]

-Image caption: In a Merkle tree, data blocks are grouped in pairs and the hash of each of these blocks is stored in a parent node.
-The parent nodes are in turn grouped in pairs and their hashes stored one level up the tree.
-This continues all the way up the tree until we reach the root node.

 Tamper resistance
 #################